ISM Report On Business: History

-Manufacturing ISM Report On Business featuring the PMI
+Manufacturing PMI

 While the ISM has published the manufacturing report since 1931, in the early 1980s, the U.S. Department of Commerce (DOC) and ISM developed the Purchasing Managers' Index (PMI).
 The index, based on analytical work by the DOC, adjusts four of the five components of ISM's monthly survey — new orders, production, employment, supplier and deliveries — for normal seasonal variations, adds in inventories, applies equal weights to each and then calculates a single monthly index number.

 An update of research performed by Theodore S. Torda, a DOC economist, shows a close parallel between growth in real Gross Domestic Product (GDP) and the PMI.
 The index can explain about 60 percent of the annual variation in GDP, with a margin of error that averaged ± .48 percent during the last ten years.
 George McKittrick, a former DOC economist said "Not only does the PMI track well with the overall economy, but the indication provided by ISM data about how widespread changes are, complements analogous government series that show size and direction of change."

 In January 1989, the Supplier Deliveries Index from the Report became a standard element of the DOC's Bureau of Economic Analysis Index of Leading Economic Indicators.
 The data was incorporated into the index from June 1976 forward.
 In January 1996, The Conference Board began to compile this index.

-Services ISM Report On Business(formerly Non-Manufacturing)
+Services PMI (formerly Non-Manufacturing)

-The origin of the Services ISM Report On Business can be traced to 1996.
+The origin of the Services PMI can be traced to 1996.
 Over the years, there had been a shift in ISM's membership from nearly 100 percent manufacturing firms in the 1930s to almost 50 percent services firms by 1996 such as: